Eliciting Truthful Feedback for Preference-Based Learning via the VCG Mechanism: CONCLUSION

 \section{CONCLUSION}

 In this paper, we studied the problem of designing preference queries and payment rules to ensure truthfulness, individual rationality, and efficiency.
 We proposed an algorithm that integrates preference-based learning with VCG, and proved that it satisfies these properties approximately in a one-shot setting and asymptotically in an online setting.
 Our method improves practicality by removing the need for bid functions or numerical feedback, while accommodating large allocation spaces.
 Lastly, we validated our method in a numerical case study on demand response in local electricity markets, demonstrating its ability to elicit truthful preferences and converge to socially efficient allocations.

-Future work may consider alternative preference models beyond Bradley--Terry, as well as mechanisms other than VCG.
+Based on these results, several directions for future work emerge.
+First, our mechanism builds on VCG, which is known to suffer from limitations such as lack of budget balance and potential revenue loss for the central planner \citep{ausubel2006lovely}.
+Future work could therefore explore alternative mechanism designs, such as core-selecting or ascending auctions \citep{ausubel2002ascending}, within a preference-based learning setup.
+Second, while the Bradley--Terry model is a standard cardinal preference model widely used in the literature, it remains restrictive in settings where preferences exhibit richer structure.
+An interesting direction would be to incorporate models that account for full reward distributions or alignment distortions, as recently studied by \citet{golz2025distortion}.
+Extending the theoretical guarantees to more general models, including time-varying costs or richer function classes (e.g., RKHS), and establishing robustness guarantees under model misspecification remain important open challenges.
+Finally, validating the approach using real-world preference data in simulations can highlight its practical effectiveness.